dogancelik/atomic-tweetdeck/README.md

 ## Build

-You can build the source with:
+You can build the source with *electron-packager*:

 ```
+npm install -g electron-packager
 npm run build
 ```

 or you can just start with *electron-prebuilt*:

 ```
 npm install -g electron-prebuilt